Kladovo transport: Background

 In 1917, the Balfour Declaration by the British supported establishing a Jewish homeland in Palestine and promised the possibility of legal immigration (Aliyah).
-But it was limited in the 1920s by the introduction of a quota system with certificates of different categories.
+However, it was limited in the 1920s by the introduction of a quota system with certificates in different categories.
 In the 1930s, Zionist organizations responded with the implementation of illegal transports (Aliya Bet).
-At the turn of 1938/1939, within the Zionist movement, Haganah in Palestine, Mossad LeAliyah Bet was set up for the organization of illegal shipments.
-Between the annexation of Austria to the German Reich and the beginning of the Second World War, 17,000 people in 50 illegal transports Europe left Europe.
+At the turn of 1938/1939, Haganah in Palestine set up Mossad LeAliyah Bet the organization of illegal shipments.
+Between the annexation of Austria to the German Reich and the beginning of the Second World War, 17,000 people in 50 illegal transports left Europe.